HUSE2021/Gomoku-CLI/README.md

 # Application sheet
 - Name: Gomoku Game
-- Features: Using the CLI Gomoku game developed by Golang
+- Features: The CLI Gomoku game developed by Golang

 # About the release version: